degski/Sax/README.md

     std::string s { "Cheech and Chong" };
     auto vector = sax::string_split ( s, "and" );

 returns a vector of strings "Cheech" and "Chong".

     Leading and trailing white-space is trimmed by default.

     std::string s { " a,      bc d and e " };
     auto vector = sax::string_split ( s, "and", ",", " " );

 returns a vector of strings "a", "bc", "d" and "e".

 To deal with tabs, pass in a "\t" as a delimiter.

-    Lines in a csv-file are easily parsed with the combo of ",", " " and "\t" as delimiters, which will parse most csv-files out of the box.
+Lines in a csv-file are easily parsed with the combo of `",", " ", "\t"` as delimiters, which will parse most csv-files out of the box.

     std::string s { "Cheech and, Chong" };
     auto vector = sax::string_split ( s, "and" );

 returns a vector of strings "Cheech" and ", Chong".

     std::string s { "Cheech and, Chong" };
     auto vector = sax::string_split ( s, "and", "," );

 returns a vector of strings "Cheech" and "Chong".

     std::string s { "Cheech and, Chong" };
     auto vector = sax::string_split ( s, " and ", "," );

 returns a vector of strings "Cheech and" and "Chong".

 ### uniform_int_distribution.hpp